 Yes, beer.
 This type of trap works because slugs are attracted to the fermented yeast in beer.
 Take a shallow container (a repurposed sour cream container is great) and bury it so that it is even with the soil level.
 Fill the container with beer to within an inch of the rim.
 The slugs crawl in and drown.
 Change out the beer every couple of days.
 The slugs like their beer fresh.

-The two I know of and feel ok suggesting are Sluggo or Escar-Go.
-They rely on the power of iron phosphate.
+The one I know of and feel ok suggesting is Sluggo .
+It relies on the power of iron phosphate.
 Iron phosphate is an organic compound that is found naturally in the soil, and if the bait is not consumed by a slug or snail, the material breaks down into fertilizer for your soil.
 Iron phosphate is not volatile, and does not readily dissolve in water, which minimizes its dispersal beyond where it is applied.
 So slugs it eat and die.
 The end.

 Have you fought the slug battle and won?
-If so, do share what worked for you!
+If so, do share what worked to get rid of slugs in the garden!